 - System independence - Not so important anymore, but I do not want to depend on certain operating systems.

-- Assign Appointments - For me a separation in diary and Next Actions is out of the question.
+- Assign Appointments - For me a separation in a diary and Next Actions is out of the question.

 At the same time, I've occasionally gone double-tracked to test a new system, but I still use my primary tool.

 After it’s release in 2009 I started using Things by Cultured Code.
 After using it for a few years updates became scarce and the next version was late for a few years.
 I tried in the meantime a few different solutions but a few months after the release of Things 3 I switched back, because of it’s easy to use interface and instant synchronization speed.